You may not fully realize how important healthy and clear toenails are until you notice they’ve been damaged by an unwelcome fungal infection.

 Nail fungus is an infection under the hard keratin tissue that slowly damages your nails.
-The medical term is onychomycosis, and this infection is caused by microscopic fungi that thrives in warm, damp environments, especially those without much air circulation.
-You are exposed to the fungus in the environment, and then—if your toes are sweaty and warm—the infection takes hold.
-Public pools, locker rooms, saunas, gyms, and bathrooms are all prime breeding grounds for fungus.
+The medical term is onychomycosis, and this infection is caused by microscopic fungi that thrive in warm, damp environments, especially those without much air circulation.

 As the pathogen gets under your nails through small cuts or separations between the nail bed and the hard tissue, it multiplies and spreads rapidly.
 It begins to break down your toenails, causing thickening, brittleness, discoloration, and cracking.
 Sometimes the affected toe emits a foul odor and debris collects under the hard tissue.
 The changes in nail shape can make it uncomfortable to wear shoes.

 Nail fungus doesn’t improve without treatment.
 In fact, it typically gets worse and causes complications if allowed to fester.
 Nail damage opens your toes to bacterial infections as well, which is a particularly serious risk for people with diabetes or other conditions that impair the immune system.